Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 **Challenge**

-Find the `restart` action and fill in it's reducer function.
+Find the `restart` action and fill in its reducer function.
 You want to return the default state of the game by calling the `defaultState` function from utils.

 -
 -